abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 <ul>

 - Reads one entire line from the file with negative 1 or no argument.
-Otherwise, it will read the number of chracters in a line not exceeding the size byte
+Otherwise, it will read the number of characters in a line not exceeding the size byte.

 ```python
 with open (CSV_FILE, "r") as file: